The fall semester is almost here… let’s continue to stay safe!

 - Monitor your symptoms.
 Seek immediate medical care if you experience difficulty breathing.

-If someone you know tests positive for COVID-19, or if you were a close contact of someone who tested positive, please view the COVID-19 Decision Tree [PDF] to determine your need to quarantine.
+If someone you know tests positive for COVID-19, or if you determine you were a close contact of someone who tested positive, please view the COVID-19 Decision Tree [PDF] to determine your need to quarantine.

 - Students are responsible for consulting with their faculty member(s) regarding options to stay current with assigned course work while completing their required quarantine/isolation period.